micartey/Cardinal-Anticheat/README.md

 # Installation

 First navigate to the [**release**](https://github.com/Clientastisch/Cardinal-Anticheat/releases) tab and download the newest version available.
 After the download move the `Cardinal.jar` into the `plugins` folder.
-The `CACApi.jar` **is only for development purpose** and should not be moved inside the `plugins` folder.
+The `Extension.jar` **is only for development purpose** and should not be moved inside the `plugins` folder.
 Reload your server and you're ready to go :)

 ### Bugs & False positives